Simicart/pagebuilder-module-scandipwa/README.md

 npm i -g scandipwa-cli
 ```

-## Available Scripts
+## Available Commands

 ### `yarn start`

-Starts the development server.
+Starts the development server (http://localhost:3000/).

 **Features**:

-- The page will reload if you make edits.
+- The page will automatically reload if you make any code changes.
-- You will also see any lint errors in the console.
+- You will also see the build errors and lint warnings in the console.

 ### `yarn build`

 Bundles the app into static files for production.

-> **Note**: To bundle your application as valid Magento 2 theme use `--magento` option.
+> **Note**: To bundle your application as a valid Magento 2 theme use `--magento` option.

 **Features**: